Leonetienne/Hazelnupp/readme.md

 <span id="further-notes"></span>
 ## Further notes
 This is still in alpha!
 There is no guarantee at all that this actually works.
-Whilst i did my best do make sure it does, i bet there are still a few flaws i've overlooked.
+Whilst i did my best to make sure it does, i bet there are still a few flaws i've overlooked.
 Please know that i am not obliged to work on fixes.
 I do have other stuff to do.
 This does not mean that i won't, but i'm not sure when.
 Feel free to submit a PR if you think you improved it in any way :)